inferno986return/python-pcep/Module3.md

 `mixed_list = [True, 1.0, 2, "This is a string."]`

-Items within a list can be referenced using an index in square brackets.
+elements within a list can be referenced using an index in square brackets.
 Remember that lists count from zero, so `[0]` is the first item within a list variable.

 `print(my_list[1])`

 `2`

-But using a minus starting from `[-1]`, index counts the list items from right to left, for example:
+But using a minus starting from `[-1]`, index counts the list elements from right to left, for example:

 `print(my_list[-1])`